 Christie's Register, 1858 shows East Coast and Scottish vessels.

-Turnbull's Register, 1856 shows vessels from North-East ports, available on the Sunderland site.
+Turnbull's Register, 1856 shows vessels from North-East ports, available on Peter Searle's The Sunderland Site.

 The Australian Shipmaster’s Guide, 1858 has a list of vessels registered in Victoria, as well as a large section relating to the Mercantile Shipping Acts - details which are not easy to find elsewhere on-line.

 The ANMM site has images of The Register of Australian and New Zealand Shipping for the following years: